Jingnan-Jia/ssc/docs/source/tutorial.rst

 .. _Position prediction:
 Position prediction
 -------------------
 #.
 Training and validation for 4 folds separately.
+By updating the net's name we can train different models.

     .. code-block:: bash